Version: January 24, 2022

 3.4 Processor shall not perform cross-border Transfers outside the EEA, disclose or otherwise permit access to the Personal Data to any Third Party for any purpose, without Controller’s prior written consent, unless the Transfer, the disclosure or the access permission are strictly necessary in order to comply with a legal obligation or for the performance of the Services and Processor’s compliance with the terms of this Data Processing Agreement and the Shipwire Terms.
 Notwithstanding the above, for the Processing of Personal Data outside the EEA, Processor will provide Controller with an overview of the countries in which the Personal Data is Processed or transferred to.
 Upon signing this Data Processing Agreement, Controller gives its consent for the processing of Personal Data by the Processor or its Sub-processors in the countries included in Annex 1.

-3.5 The parties agree and certify that any disclosure, access or Data Transfer outside the EEA, of Controller’s Personal Data under this Data Processing Agreement and the Shipwire Terms, to the Processor, any Sub-processors or Third Parties, will be performed in compliance with the applicable Data Protection Laws and Regulations and the provisions set forth in this Data Processing Agreement.
-Controller acknowledges that Processor is certified under the EU-US Privacy Shield Certification and agrees to rely on the certification to provide adequate protection for any EEA Personal Data transferred to or accessed by Processor from the US.
-Processor warrants that it is and shall maintain its EU-US Privacy Shield Certification.
+3.5 The parties agree and certify that any disclosure, access or Data Transfer outside the EEA, of Controller’s Personal Data under this Data Processing Agreement and the Shipwire Terms, to the Processor, any Sub-processors or Third Parties, will be performed in compliance with the applicable Data Protection Laws and Regulations and the provisions set forth in this Data Processing Agreement and only upon implementing an adequate and legally valid data transfer safeguard mechanism as provided by the GDPR, such as by entering into the appropriate module of the Standard Contractual Clauses, attached hereto as Annex 3.

-3.6 Controller shall not provide or Transfer any Personal Data for Processing by Processor unless, where needed, the Data Subject has given its consent to the Processing of its Personal Data by Processor under the Data Protection Laws and Regulations.
-Controller acknowledges and agrees that it has the sole responsibility of obtaining all necessary consents for the Processing of Personal Data under this Data Processing Agreement and thereby warrants and represents that where such consent is needed Controller has obtained Data Subject’s consent and upon written request by the Processor copies of such consents will be provided to Processor prior to transferring the Personal Data to Processor.
+3.6 Controller warrants and represents that it will not unlawfully provide or transfer any Personal Data for Processing by Processor and that any Personal Data provided to Processor for Processing has been collected and obtained lawfully, using valid legal grounds and in compliance with the principles related to the processing of Personal Data as provided under the GDPR, such as where needed, the Data Subject has given its consent to the Processing of its Personal Data by Processor under the Data Protection Laws and Regulations.
+Controller also acknowledges and agrees that it has the sole responsibility of obtaining all necessary consents for the Processing of Personal Data under this Data Processing Agreement and thereby warrants and represents that where such consent is needed, Controller has obtained Data Subject’s consent and upon written request by the Processor, copies of such consents will be provided to Processor.

 4. SECURITY OF PERSONAL DATA